ethi-technologies/ai-prompts/sales/README.md

 "Always wanted to travel back in time to try fighting a younger version of yourself?
 Software development is the career for you!"

-"After 17 years as a professional developer, it seems that the answer to every programming question is "it depends"*
+"After 17 years as a professional developer, it seems that the answer to every programming question is "it depends""

-- TODO: Get completion for this
++ "Software development is the only job where I have to update my résumé every day."
++
++ "Someday we'll find the contact-closure conditions that make compilers easier.
+But not today."
++
++ "What would happen if the underhanded spam algorithm contest only allowed submissions by honest programmers?"
++
++ "Any given technology is usually used in at least two competing non-obvious ways.
+At some point, the one which is used for communication becomes the dominant one."
++
++ "Someone decided to make some programming fonts as ugly as possible and they accidentally invented Unicode."
++
++ "Everyone who says "software is eating the world" should also say "software is terrible at digesting the world.""
++
++ "In my current project, my head hurts every time I look at the code and my heart aches every time I look at the interface."
++
++ "Programming is the ultimate interface challenge: we must ensure that our users feel only delight when using our creations."
++
++ "The dark secret of programming is that it's not done until the last user is dead."
++
++ "When you choose a programming language, you also choose a meme."
 ```

 #### We Rate Dogs-style [](https://twitter.com/dog_rates)